Spivak lab team

 Marla Spivak is a MacArthur Fellow and McKnight Distinguished Professor in Entomology at the University of Minnesota.
-Recent awards include the 2015 Minnesota AgriGrowth Distinguished Service Award, the 2016 Siehl Prize laureate for excellence in agriculture, and the 2016 Wings WorldQuest Women of Discovery Earth Award.
-She and Gary Reuter bred a line of honey bees, the Minnesota Hygienic line, to defend themselves against diseases and parasitic mites.
-Current research includes studies of the benefits of plant resins (propolis) to honey bees, and the effects of agricultural landscapes and pesticides on bee health.
+She and Gary Reuter bred a line of honey bees, the Minnesota Hygienic line, and are now initiating a new breeding program to select bees that can defend themselves against diseases and parasitic mites.
+Other current research includes studies of the benefits of plant resins (propolis) to honey bees, and the effects of agricultural landscapes and pesticides on bee health.

 Marla's interest in bees began when she worked for a commercial beekeeper in New Mexico in 1975.
 She obtained her PhD from the University of Kansas in 1989 on the identification and ecology of Africanized and European honey bees in Costa Rica.
 She was a post-doctoral researcher at the Center for Insect Science at the University of Arizona before coming to the University of Minnesota in 1993.

-A long time hobby beekeeper and trained in technology education, Gary began working with Marla when she moved to Minnesota in 1993.
+A long time hobby beekeeper and trained in technology education, Gary began working with Marla when she moved to Minnesota in 1992.
 Without his hard work, the program would not be what it is today.
 He maintains the research colonies, helps train and work with students in the field, designs and builds specialty equipment and speaks to beekeeping, student and civic groups.
 He plans the Extension short courses and together with Marla teaches beginning as well as experienced beekeepers.
 His humorous style of teaching helps the classes stay interested and enthusiastic about a sometimes challenging subject.
 He is a past president of both Minnesota Hobby Beekeepers Association and Wisconsin Honey Producers Association and director of the American Beekeeping Federation, and remains active in these groups.
-He still finds time to mange his own colonies, while learning to blacksmith, maintaining an orchard, and helping his wife raise sheep.
+In his retirement, he will have time to manage his own colonies, blacksmith, knit, maintain an orchard, and help his wife raise sheep, among a million other passions.
+Gary's Home Page

 Honey bee foraging preferences and interactions with restored native prairies